Table of contents

 The panels are up, and it’s time to secure them from toppling by attaching stays.
 Installed facing inwards, connect them using clamps at the bottom and middle of the vertical post.
 Stays should then be weighed down by additional concrete bases.
 It is recommended that you repeat this for every fifth panel.

-You may want or be legally required to install temporary fence mesh along with your fencing for sunblock, privacy, and blocking debris.
-It is simply a matter of unrolling the mesh and attaching it to the fence using cable ties or tie wire.
+You may want or be legally required to install Temporary Fence Mesh along with your fencing for sunblock, privacy, and blocking debris.
+It is simply a matter of unrolling the Shade Cloth and attaching it to the fence using cable ties or tie wire.